katrinaflessas/katrinaflessas.github.io/essays/from-hello-world-to-digital-clues.md

   - Digital Forensics
 ---

 I did not grow up programming or spend my teenage years building computers in my bedroom.
 I actually came into computer science after earning a degree in psychology, serving in the military, and being out of school for a long time.
 Because of that, learning to code has definitely been an adjustment.
 Sometimes I feel like I finally understand what I am doing, and then one tiny mistake creates an error message that might as well be written in another language.
-Still, I really enjoy programming because I am naturally overly curious and like figuring out how things work.
+Still, I really enjoy programming because I am naturally very curious and have a hard time leaving something alone until I understand how it works.
 Every assignment feels like a different puzzle, even if some of those puzzles make me want to close my laptop and pretend I never saw them.

 <div class="text-center p-4">
   <img